paperjoob/project_timewise/README.md

 * Run `npm run client`
 * Navigate to `localhost:3000`

+## Completed Features
+- [x] Admin can create new users
+- [x] Admin can delete and update users
+- [x] Admin can approve timesheets
+- [x] Users can enter in hours
+- [x] Users can update profile details

+## Next Steps
+Features that you would like to add at some point in the future.
+- [ ] Navigate to past and future weeks
+- [ ] Update total hours when editing timesheets

 ## Lay of the Land

 * `src/` contains the React application
 * `public/` contains static assets for the client-side
 * `server/` contains the Express App

+## Authors
+* See Yang